iOmega8561/iOmega8561/README.md

    </a>
 </div>

-## 🔧 What I'm up to
+## 🔧 A glance at my work
-- 🔨 Currently working on:
-    - 🖥️ <strong>Tesseract</strong>: the game-changing [Virtual Machine Manager](https://tesseract.grocco.org) available on macOS!
+- 🖥️ <strong>Tesseract</strong>: native, easy and powerful [Virtual Machine Manager](https://tesseract.grocco.org) available on macOS
-    - 🥽 <strong>DcmVision</strong>: pioneering the medical industry by using [DICOM](https://www.dicomstandard.org/) with the Apple Vision Pro!
+- 🥽 <strong>DcmVision</strong>: a pioneering medical project using [DICOM](https://www.dicomstandard.org/) with the Apple Vision Pro

-- 🤞 One day I hope to...
+## 🤞 One day I hope to...
 - Provide meaningful contributions to the [Linux Kernel](https://github.com/torvalds/linux)
 - Develop an Open Source project using [Rust](https://www.rust-lang.org/it)